pali-english/pali-english.github.io/README.md

 fear springs from what we hold dear;
 one free from holding anything dear
 has no sorrow, let alone fear.

+    Piyato jāyatī soko,
+        Piyato: from the loved one, from what is dear
+        jāyatī: arises, springs
+        soko: sorrow, grief

+    piyato jāyatī bhayaṁ;
+        piyato: from the loved one, from what is dear
+        jāyatī: arises, springs
+        bhayaṁ: fear

+    Piyato vippamuttassa,
+        Piyato: from the loved one, from what is dear
+        vippamuttassa: one who is liberated, freed

+    natthi soko kuto bhayaṁ.
+        natthi: there is not, does not exist
+        soko: sorrow, grief
+        kuto: whence, where from
+        bhayaṁ: fear

 Pemato jāyatī soko,
 pemato jāyatī bhayaṁ;